 Many people don’t realize how much they’re spending.
 That’s because it’s easy to spend $1 here or $5 there and not think anything of it.
 We may not think we’re buying anything lavish, but at the end of the month we’re left wondering – where did all of my money go?

 If you want to learn how to drastically cut expenses, the first step is to write down ALL your fixed and variable (discretionary) spending.
 An easy way to figure this out is to look at your previous bank statements to see what you spent.
 Or you can simply track your spending for the next month.

-You can download my budget planner to help you do this.
+You can download my monthly budget template to help you do this.

 Fixed expenses – These are expenses that you MUST pay each month, such as rent / mortgage, electricity, gas, water, savings plans, debt payments (credit card, car payments, student loan, personal loan) and so on.